kibimon/activitymon/roleplaying-vocabulary/README.md

 Indicates a maximum value for the `rp:health` property under normal circumstances.
 When assigned to a `rp:Class` which is not also `rp:Perishable`, it indicates the maximum value for the class's instances.

-An object **MUST NOT** have more than one value for its `mon:maxHealth` property.
+An object **MUST NOT** have more than one value for its `rp:maxHealth` property.
-Upon encountering an object with more than one `mon:maxHealth` value, processors **MUST** ignore all but the smallest one.
+Upon encountering an object with more than one `rp:maxHealth` value, processors **MUST** ignore all but the smallest one.

 ##  9. Qualities  ##